JustAHubber/Scripts/README.md

 # Scripts
-A collection of malicious scripts I or people I am close with have created.
+A collection of scripts I or people I know have created.

+Most of these are AI generated or AI assisted.

 Who really knows what lurks in these directories...

+Little warning: Some of these are malware but it is usually pretty obvious if you read instructions that come with all files.